-After coaching the men’s cross country team to seventh
+After coaching the men’s cross country team to a seventh

-straight and 10 Big West Conference Championships during his
+straight and 10th overall Big West Conference championship, Mark

-tenure, Mark Conover was named Cal Poly’s Director of Track and
+Conover was named Cal Poly’s Director of Track and Field and

-Conover is currently in his 15th season at Cal Poly and has led the Mustangs to 12 appearances at the NCAA Cross Country Championships, six of those as a team.
-He has coached the men’s team to four top-20 finishes, including 13th in 2003, 10th in 2004, 13th in 2006 and 11th in 2007.
+Conover is currently in his 19th season at Cal Poly and has led the Mustangs to 14 appearances at the NCAA Cross Country Championships, with seven of those coming as a full team.
+He has coached the men’s cross country squad to four top-20 national finishes, including 13th in 2003, 10th in 2004, 13th in 2006 and 11th in 2007.

-“I am honored to be selected as the Director of Track and Field and Cross Country at Cal Poly,” Conover said in December.
+“I am honored to be selected as the Director of Track and Field and Cross Country at Cal Poly,” Conover said.
 “To be in the position to lead the program into the next decade is a coach’s dream.
-Cal Poly offers everything that is necessary when it comes to having a successful program due to its prestigious academic standing and the ‘learn by doing’ experience that is offered to the student-athlete in a setting that is second to none.
+Cal Poly offers everything that is necessary when it comes to having a successful program due to its prestigious academic standing and the ‘learn by doing’ experience that is offered to the student-athlete in a setting that is second to none.”

-Conover has been named the Big West Conference Men’s Coach of the Year eight times and the United States Track and Field and Cross Country Coaches Association (USTFCCCA) West Region coach of the year twice (2000 and 2003).
+Conover has been named the Big West Coach of the Year a combined 15 times on either the men's or women's sides, as well as the United States Track and Field and Cross Country Coaches Association West Region Coach of the Year three times (in 2000, 2003 and 2011).

-During his tenure at Cal Poly, Conover has coached a pair of two-time All-Americans in both track and cross country.
-He has coached 23 NCAA West Region men’s and women’s track and field qualifiers and 28 individual NCAA All-West Region men and women in cross country.
+During his tenure at Cal Poly, Conover has coached a pair of two-time All-Americans in both track and field and cross country, and a third All-American in cross country in 2012.
+He has also coached 49 NCAA West Region men’s and women’s track and field qualifiers and 39 individual All-West Region men and women in cross country.

-Conover also has coached 26 Big West Conference individual champions in track and cross country, produced three Big West Conference Track Athletes of the Year, seven Big West Cross Country Athletes of the Year, two Freshman Track Athletes of the Year and seven Freshman Cross Country Athletes of the Year.
+Conover also has coached 43 Big West Conference individual champions in track and field and cross country, produced four Big West Track Athletes of the Year, seven Big West Cross Country Athletes of the Year, two Freshmen of the Year in track and seven Freshmen of the Year in cross country.

-He has coached 27 men and women to Cal Poly top-ten all-time track and field marks, including the school record-holder in the men’s 5,000 meters and women’s steeplechase
+He has coached men and women to 44 top-10 all-time performances in Cal Poly track history, including the school record-holders in the men’s 5,000 and 10,000 meters and the women’s steeplechase.

-The women’s cross country team, which he assisted before assuming full duties, had their highest conference finish in eight years in 2009 (third).
-Women’s cross country also earned NCAA All-Academic team honors in 2007 and won the 2004-05 and 2007-08 Big West Conference team GPA awards.
+The women’s cross country team, which he assisted before assuming full duties, had its highest conference finish in eight years in 2009 (third).
+The Mustangs also earned USTFCCCA All-Academic Team status in 2007 and 2013, and won the 2004-05 and 2007-08 Big West team GPA awards.

-Conover was a nine-time All-American distance runner at Humboldt State, and earned the rare distinction of becoming an All-American in all three NCAA divisions (I, II and III).
-He was the national champion in the 10,000 meters in track in 1981 and in cross country, also in 1981.
+Conover was a nine-time All-American distance runner at Humboldt State, and earned the rare distinction of becoming an All-American in all three NCAA divisions.
+He was the national champion in both the 10,000 meters and cross country in 1981.

-A graduate of Miramonte High School in Orinda, Calif., Conover earned his bachelor’s degree in natural resource planning and interpretation at Humboldt State in 1983 and earned his master’s degree at Cal Poly in city and regional planning in 1989.
+A graduate of Miramonte High School in Orinda, Calif., Conover earned his bachelor’s degree in natural resource planning and interpretation at Humboldt State in 1983 and a master’s degree at Cal Poly in city and regional planning in 1989.

 Prior to his coaching stint at Cal Poly, Conover was an assistant planner with San Luis Obispo County from 1989-92 and editor of a magazine, The Runner’s Schedule, from 1992-95.
 He served internships in the planning departments for the city of San Luis Obispo in 1985 and Morro Bay in 1987.